hhucn/dabasco/README.md

-# D-BAS DoJ
+# dabasco - Evaluation module for D-BAS

-Calculates degree of justification of individual statements or positions in D-BAS.
+This module provides an interface between the graph data and user data export of D-BAS and various argumentation formalisms.
+It can also calculate the degree of justification of individual statements or positions in D-BAS.
 Requires D-BAS argument graph export data as served by the D-BAS export interface.
 All results are provided as a JSON string.

-## Documentation
-TODO

 ## Setup

+To install required python packages, execute:

+    make dependencies

 To run the service, execute:

     make run

-Or alternatively:

-    python dabasco/app.py

 This module requires a running D-BAS instance on localhost.
 Alternatively, provide the D-BAS export interface yourself and serve the json